 Posted on Jul 24, 2019 by Neal Romanek

-Whether it’s tornadoes or floods, extreme weather is being tracked in real time by journalists using bonded cellular technology
+Whether it’s tornadoes, floods or fires, extreme weather is being tracked in real time by journalists using bonded cellular technology

 When there’s an extreme weather event, people want access to information instantly – preferably accompanied by vivid, on-the-spot footage.
 Small teams, even lone journalists, are being deployed to the scene of big weather events to send back live or near-live coverage of potentially life-or-death events.